ACINQ/eclair/README.md

  :construction: Both the BOLTs and Eclair itself are still a work in progress.
 Expect things to break/change!

- :rotating_light: If you intend to run Eclair on mainnet (which is the default setting):
+ :rotating_light: If you run Eclair on mainnet (which is the default setting):
  - Keep in mind that it is beta-quality software and **don't put too much money** in it
  - Eclair's JSON API should **NOT** be accessible from the outside world (similarly to Bitcoin Core API)